samirhusain26/PromptSmith/PRIVACY_POLICY.md

 1. **Gemini Nano (On-Device)** - All processing happens locally in your browser.
 No data leaves your device.

-2. **Gemini Flash API (Cloud)** - Your prompt text is sent to Google's Generative Language API for processing.
+2. **Cloud API (Gemini or Groq)** - Your prompt text is sent to Google's or Groq's API for processing.
 This is optional and only used if you provide an API key.

 ## Permissions Explained